aibolem/vexflow-wiki-vexchords/Using-EasyScore.md

-If you've read the VexFlow Tutorial, you may have noticed that generating notation using the base API can get tedious.
-Fortunately, VexFlow includes helper classes to ease this burden for you.
-Some of these are `Factory`, `System`, and `EasyScore`.
+## What is EasyScore?

-## About `Factory`, `System`, and `EasyScore`
+EasyScore is a tiny language that you can use to generate all the VexFlow elements necessary for a sequence of musical notation.
+The language supports notes, accidentals, beams, dots, tuplets, and other common notational elements.

-The `Factory` API is a simple factory that generates and initializes VexFlow classes for you.
-The `System` class lets you render complete multi-stave systems in a single call, taking care of all the formatting and alignment issues for you.
-Finally, `EasyScore` is a tiny language that you can use to generate all the elements necessary for a sequence of musical notation. `EasyScore` supports notes, accidentals, beams, dots, tuplets, and other common notational elements.
+Here's an example of an EasyScore line representing a C major chord (quarter note) followed by four eighth notes: `(C4 E4 G4)/q, D4/8, E4, F4, G4`.

 ## Let's Go!